attackingzcash/attackingzcash.github.io/family-tree/index.md

 is not listed because they use the PoW algorithm from Zcash (Equihash) but do not use any of the privacy-related code.

+Zcash originally forked the source code of Bitcoin 0.11.2 and has cherry-picked many individual fixes and features but primarily remains Bitcoin 0.11.2 internals with brand new Zcash features bolted on top of that.

+Notably, recent developments by Bitcoin Core to manage wallets via the RPC interface is lacking in Zcash, as well as P2P improvements.

 <a href="zcash-family-tree.png" target="_blank">
 <img src="zcash-family-tree.png" height="75%" width="75%">
 </a>